BoseVJeff/CCD_Image_Processing/README.md

 <b>Dependencies</b>
 1. Numpy - For manipulation of data matrices
 2. Astropy (Specifically astropy.io.fits flies) - For accessing FITS files and to output the results as FITS files

+<b>Using the Code</b>
+Invoke the test1.bias(out) function and store the result in var b(say) Then invoke test1.flat(b,out) and store the result in var f(say) Then invoke test1.obs(b,f,out) for the final result The optional argument 'out' in each of the functions is boolean and allows the function to print the output as a FITS file.